cunny1111/lumiere-de-fantaisie/README.md

 # Current issues

+Only support Wuthering Waves and Honkai: Star Rail for noww.
-It has kinda trash code, but I will try to clean them up in the future
+It has kinda trash code, but I will try to clean them up in the future.

 ## Build & Run